mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/dispenser_from_dropper.png?raw=true">

 - Input is 1 Redstone Dust, 1 Tripwire Hook and 7 Cobblestone/Cobbled Deepslate/Blackstone (instead of 1 Redstone Dust, 1 Bow and 7 Cobblestone)
-- New Recipe for Dispenser (can also be crafted 1 Dropper and 1 Tripwire Hook)
+- New Recipe for Dispenser (can also be Crafted 1 Dropper and 1 Tripwire Hook)

 ### Dropper
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/dropper.png?raw=true">